Philippine banks’ loan growth slows to near 2-year low - BusinessWorld Online

 This was driven by the 26.8% jump in lending for the electricity, gas, steam, and air-conditioning supply sector.
 Loans extended for wholesale and retail trade, repair of motor vehicles and motorcycles also grew by 10.8%, followed by real estate activities (8.3%) and financial and insurance activities (3.9%).

 Meanwhile, consumer loans to residents reached P1.932 trillion at end-December, up 21.4% from P1.592 trillion a year ago.
-Consumer loan growth eased from the 22.9% at end-November.
+However, consumer loan growth eased from the 22.9% at end-November.

 Loans for motor vehicles also rose by 15.5% to P524.86 billion, slower than the 16.3% growth as of November.